DanielMartensson/Deeplearning2C/ReadMe.md

 * Search for bugs.
 If you find any...please open an issue or a pull request.

-* Esclude some dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network
+* Exclude some more dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network.

 * Design and correct dimensions of components inside the .fxml files.
 Here I'm using Scene builder 8.